 A smoker usually comes in three sections.
 The bottom section is where the unlit charcoal is located up to half of the ring inside.
 Pour your lit charcoal on top of the unlit charcoal.
 The second section holds the water pan and the cooking racks.
 Place the second section on top of the first section with the lit charcoal.
 Remove the racks and fill the water pan partially with water and place the racks back.
 Then place the lid onto the whole device.
 The vent is located on the lid, which will help you control the temperature by opening and closing it.
 There are two other vents that should remain closed for the entire cooking process.
 The door on the smoker can be used to add wood for more flavor.

-Kitchen tools price updated on 2020-01-26 / Disclaimer: as an Amazon Associate a Skillet Director team earns from qualifying purchases.
+A product price updated on 2020-04-06 / Disclaimer: as an Amazon Associate a Skillet Director team earns from qualifying purchases.